aiven/devportal/docs/products/opensearch/concepts/users-access-controls.rst

 Understanding access control in Aiven for OpenSearch®
 =====================================================

 Implementing access control and permissions is essential in maintaining secure access to data stored in Aiven for OpenSearch®.
-This article provides an overview of how access control works in Aivne for OpenSearch®, including the different types of permissions that can be used to control access.
+This article provides an overview of how access control works in Aiven for OpenSearch®, including the different types of permissions that can be used to control access.

 Patterns and permissions
 -------------------------